Braves Third Baseman Adonis Garcia Reportedly Signs Contract With Korean Club Team

-Atlanta Braves’ third baseman Adonis Garcia is reportedly bringing his talents in Asia, specifically in Korea.
+Atlanta Braves’ third baseman Adonis Garcia is reportedly bringing his talents to Korea.

-Sportscaster Marcos Grunfeld of SportsVenezuela.com made the announcement via twitter saying that Garcia has already signed a contract with Korean Baseball Organization team LG Twins.
-The deal with the Korean team, however, will still depend whether or not Garcia would be released by his current team, Atlanta Braves.
+Sportscaster Marcos Grunfeld of SportsVenezuela announced via Twitter that Garcia has already signed a contract with the Korean Baseball Organization team, LG Twins.
+The deal with the Korean team, however, will still depend whether or not Garcia is released by his current team, the Atlanta Braves.

-The 33-year-old Garcia to date has already played for the Atlanta Braves for three seasons with a subpar record of.267/.300/.414 along with 29 homers in 944 plate appearances.
-The report also added that Garcia spent most of 2016 as the Braves main baseman but had missed much of 2017 due to a damage on his left hand ligament.
+The 33-year-old Garcia had played for the Atlanta Braves for three subpar seasons.
+The report also added that Garcia spent most of 2016 as the Braves main third baseman but had missed much of 2017 due to damage to his left hand.

-A Cuban in origin, Garcia debuted in the major league in 2015 where he was initially declared ineligible by the Major League Baseball (MLB) board in 2011 due to faulty resident paperwork.
-The problem, however, was fixed by his subsequent legal citizenship from Nicaragua.
+Born in Cuba, Garcia debuted in the major league in 2015 after he was initially declared ineligible by the Major League Baseball board in 2011 due to faulty resident paperwork.
+The problem was later corrected by his subsequent legal citizenship in Nicaragua.
 Garcia also played in the Cuban National Series from 2004 to 2011 until defecting from Cuba in 2011.

-Thereafter, the New York Yankees signed him and played there for the next three seasons making his waves in the league until his release on April 1, 2015.
-After his stint with the New York Yankees, Garcia was then recruited by the Braves on April 5.
+The New York Yankees signed Garcia, and he played there until his release on April 1, 2015.
+After his stint with the New York Yankees, Garcia was then signed by the Braves on April 5, 2015.

 Sources: Atlanta Braves 3B Adonis García signed a contract with LG Twins in KBO.